Work as

 What do we expect?

-• At least a completed HBO degree in Technical Business Administration, Mechanical Engineering or similar;
+• At least a completed Bachelor's degree in Engineering, Mechanical Engineering or similar;

-• You have a strong interest in engineering and finance and are accurate, analytical and able to fathom large amounts of numerical information.
+• You have a strong interest in technology, data and finance and are accurate, analytical and able to fathom large amounts of numerical information;

 What do we offer: